day0market/pyalgotrader/docs/cta_strategy.md

         self.am = ArrayManager()
 ```

-### Initialization Policy、start up、stop
+###  initialization policy ,  start up ,  stop
-by“CTATactics”Button component-related functions to achieve。
+ by “CTA tactics ” button component-related functions to achieve .

-note：functionload_bar(10)，On behalf of the policy needs to load initialization10Trading historical data。The historical data can beTickdata，can also beKLine data。In the initialization time strategy，Will callKCalculating line time sequence manager and cache related calculation index，But the transaction does not trigger。
+ note ： function load_bar(10)， on behalf of the policy needs to load initialization 10 trading historical data .  the historical data can be Tick data ， can also be K line data .  in the initialization time strategy ， will call K calculating line time sequence manager and cache related calculation index ， but the transaction does not trigger .

 ```
     def on_init(self):
         """
         Callback when strategy is inited.
         """
-        self.write_log("Strategy initialization")
+        self.write_log(" strategy initialization ")
         self.load_bar(10)

     def on_start(self):
         """
         Callback when strategy is started.
         """
-        self.write_log("Policy startup")
+        self.write_log(" policy startup ")

     def on_stop(self):
         """
         Callback when strategy is stopped.
         """
-        self.write_log("Stop strategy")
+        self.write_log(" stop strategy ")
 ```
-### TickData Return
+### Tick data return
-Subscribe to a variety of tactics contract market，Exchange will pushTickThe data on policy。
+ subscribe to a variety of tactics contract market ， exchange will push Tick the data on policy .

-due toBollChannelStrategyis based on15minuteKGenerating a signal line transactions，It is receivedTickAfter data，Need to useKLine generation module insideupdate_tickfunction，By a method of time-slicing，Polymerized into1minuteKLine data，And pushon_barfunction。
+ due to BollChannelStrategy is based on 15 minute K generating a signal line transactions ， it is received Tick after data ， need to use K line generation module inside update_tick function ， by a method of time-slicing ， polymerized into 1 minute K line data ， and push on_bar function .

 ```
     def on_tick(self, tick: TickData):